Data forwarding to AWS S3¶

 - Whether the Region is inconsistent.

-- Do not repeatedly click to generate an external ID, proceed with caution!
+- Do not repeatedly click to generate an external ID, proceed cautiously!

 Access Keys¶

-- Click to download the AWS resource authorization template and configure the Guance IAM policy in AWS.
+- Click to download the AWS resource authorization template and configure Guance IAM policies in AWS.

-- After configuration, enter the account information, including AWS AK & SK, region, and bucket name.
+- After configuration, fill in the account information, input AWS AK & SK, region, and bucket name.

-- Enter the Storage Path to facilitate further differentiation and location of the specific data forwarding path.
+- Enter the storage path to facilitate further differentiation and location of the specific data forwarding position later.

 You need to confirm: